metaevolution/ScaleFinder/README.md

         DISPLAY:

         -d, --degrees:      Show scale degrees instead of note names.
-        -i, --invert:       Shows notes that are NOT in the selected scale.
+        -x, --minesweeper:  Shows notes that are NOT in the selected scale.
-        -x, --xo_mode:      Show 'O' instead of note letters, or pair with -i to show 'X' for notes not in the scale.
+        --frets:            (Default 12) Adjust the number of frets display.
+Useful for smaller screens.
+        --fret_width:       (Default 6) Adjust the fretboard width.
+Useful for smaller screens.
+        --no_strings:       Hide String letters to the left of the fretboard.

         MISC:

         -v, --verbose:      Enable verbose output
         -h, --help:         This help menu

 ```